 - If the user approves a prompt in Okta Verify or provides biometrics (meets NIST AAL2 requirements)

 This option requires users to prove that they’re physically present.

 - Without the user approving a prompt in Okta Verify or providing biometrics

-If you select this option and the authentication policy requires a possession factor, Okta Verify may perform certificate-based authentication, which allows users to access the resource without proving that they're physically present.
+If you select this option and the authentication policy requires a possession factor, Okta Verify may perform certificate-based authentication.
+This allows users to access the resource without proving that they're physically present.
 This option doesn’t meet NIST AAL2 requirements.
-Also, if you select this option, you can't use a security question as an additional factor.
+Also, if you select this option, you can't use a Security Question as an additional factor.

 This setting allows you to specify how often end users must re-authenticate.